zeldaret/mm/tools/z64compress/README.md

 This is a command line application.
 Learn from these common examples and adapt the arguments to your needs:
 ```
   compressing oot debug
     --in           "path/to/in.z64"
     --out          "path/to/out.z64"
     --mb           32
     --codec        yaz
     --cache        "path/to/cache"
     --dma          "0x12F70,1548"
     --compress     "9-14,28-END"
     --threads      4

   compressing oot ntsc 1.0
     --in           "path/to/in.z64"
     --out          "path/to/out.z64"
     --mb           32
     --codec        yaz
     --cache        "path/to/cache"
     --dma          "0x7430,1526"
     --compress     "10-14,27-END"
     --threads      4

   compressing mm usa
     --in           "path/to/in.z64"
     --out          "path/to/out.z64"
     --mb           32
     --codec        yaz
     --cache        "path/to/cache"
     --dma          "0x1A500,1568"
     --compress     "10-14,23,24,31-END"
     --skip         "1127"
     --repack       "15-20,22"
     --threads      4
 ```

 ## Arguments
 ```
     --in           uncompressed input rom

     --out          compressed output rom

     --matching     attempt matching compression at the cost of
                    some optimizations and reduced performance

     --mb           how many mb the compressed rom should be

     --codec        currently supported codecs
                       yaz
                       ucl
                       lzo
                       aplib
                  * to use non-yaz codecs, find patches
                    and code on my z64enc repo

     --cache        is optional and won't be created if
                    no path is specified (having a cache
                    makes subsequent compressions faster)
                  * pro-tip: linux users who don't want a
                    cache to persist across power cycles
                    can use the path "/tmp/z64compress"

     --dma          specify dmadata address and count

     --compress     enable compression on specified files

     --skip         disable compression on specified files

     --repack       handles Majora's Mask archives

     --threads      optional multithreading;
                    exclude this argument to disable it

+    --only-stdout  reserve stderr for errors and print
+                   everything else to stdout

   arguments are executed as they
   are parsed, so order matters!